Polymerization

 - Polycondensation

-Depending on the number of copolymers and the product-modifying additives, the change in sound velocity shows a characteristic pattern.
+Depending on the number of copolymers and product-modifying additives, the change in sound velocity shows a characteristic pattern.
 Typically, the sound velocity of all involved components is determined as a function of temperature to compensate for this later.
-From the temporal course of the sound velocity, the reaction progress can then be derived and the material conversion calculated.
+From the temporal course of the sound velocity, the reaction progress can then be derived, and the material conversion calculated.

 Emulsion polymerization of styrene-butadiene latex for the reaction system